WICG/local-peer-to-peer/EXPLAINER.md

 ## Solution Approach

 The Local Peer-to-Peer API uses the to mutual authentication provided by the Open Screen Protocol to establish mutual TLS certificates between peers.
-These certificates serve as a trust anchor for secure communication.
+These certificates serve as a trust anchor for secure [local communication](https://wicg.github.io/local-peer-to-peer/#local-communication).
 The Local Peer-to-Peer specification defines two uses of this new trust anchor:

-1. Enabling HTTPS on the local network.
+1. Enabling HTTPS on the local communication medium.
-2. Enabling data communication on the local network using the `DataChannel` and `WebTransport` APIs.
+2. Enabling secure local communication using the `DataChannel` and `WebTransport` APIs.

 ### API Design

 Peer-to-Peer communication starts with service discovery.
 For this purpose, the LP2PReceiver API allows an origin to advertise itself.
-The LP2PRequest API allows discovery of a peer on the network.
+The LP2PRequest API allows discovery of a peer on the local communication medium.
 The design if these APIs is inspired by the work of the Presentation API's PresentationRequest & PresentationReceiver.
 Data exchange itself is provided by two APIs: `LP2PDataChannel` & `LP2PQuicTransport`.
 The [LP2PDataChannel API](https://wicg.github.io/local-peer-to-peer/#lp2p-data-channel) is inspired by the RTCDataChannel API.
 This API caters to simple message passing use-cases and developer familiar with WebRTC.
 The API design augments that of the WebRTC RTCDataChannel API.
 The [LP2PQuicTransport API](<](https://wicg.github.io/local-peer-to-peer/#lp2p-quic-transport)>) design is inspired by the WebTransport API.
 This API is designed for use-cases where more direct control over the underlying transport is preferred.

 ## Shorthand APIs